Empowering Consumers to Prevent Healthcare Fraud

-1) Healthcare fraud is not your fault.
-Fraud occurs in every city, in every state, every day.
-Scam artists will do anything to gain our trust, and even the most sensible consumers can get 'scammed.'
+Healthcare fraud is very common and occurs in every city, in every state, every day.
+If fraud happens to you, it is not your fault.
+Scam artists will do anything to gain our trust, and even the most sensible consumers can get “scammed.”

 What is the SMP Program?

 The Senior Medicare Patrol (SMP) Program empowers consumers to prevent healthcare fraud.
 With volunteers and program staff, we help people with Medicare and Medicaid to Prevent, Detect, and Report Medicare & Medicaid fraud, waste, and abuse.
 The Administration for Community Living (ACL) provides funding to SMP programs in all 50 states, Washington, D.C., Puerto Rico, Guam, and the Virgin Islands.

 In Illinois, AgeOptions is the statewide Illinois SMP.
 To find the SMP program in your state, visit the National SMP Resource Center website at www.smpresource.org and use the SMP Locator tool.

 - Educate Yourself About Fraud - Attend an SMP presentation in your community or read more about healthcare fraud schemes on our SMP Materials page.

 - Volunteer with SMP - SMP is a volunteer-centered program.
 We need volunteers to share information in their communities through presentations, community fairs and more.
 Find out more about volunteering with the Illinois SMP.

 - Spread the Word - Share what you know about healthcare fraud with friends, family and neighbors.
 You can sign up for our SMP Fraud Alert emails to stay up-to-date on current fraud trends and more.